Pre-Construction Clearing

 • Final cleanup pass for survey, civil walk-through, or buyer presentation

-Oak protection and arborist coordination
+How do oak protection and arborist coordination work?

 Many Sacramento-region commercial parcels carry oak protection rules, drip-line buffers, or tree mitigation conditions tied to the entitlement.
 Before clearing begins, the protected tree inventory, dripline map, and any arborist conditions should be confirmed.
 We work with the project arborist to mark and protect trees on the clearing plan, and we keep equipment out of root protection zones unless explicit approval is in place.
 This is one of the most common sources of unplanned cost on commercial sites, so it deserves a dedicated planning conversation before mobilization.

-SWPPP, dust, and erosion considerations
+What SWPPP, dust, and erosion controls are required?

 Larger commercial clearing projects need SWPPP, BMPs, dust control, and erosion protections in place before disturbed area exceeds the threshold.
 Even sites under the threshold benefit from a documented dust control plan during the dry Sacramento Valley summer.
 We help coordinate water trucks, perimeter fencing, fiber rolls, and inlet protection with the GC or civil engineer so the clearing pass does not trigger a violation or a stop-work letter.